grafitely/Physics-engine/README.md

 <h3>Day 2 (Sunday 20th Feb 2023)</h3>

 Changed some more gpg config stuff to get a verified mark next to my commits because I thought it looked cool.
-Deleted and remade the repo due to some issues with commit history stuff, (test commit for new repo) installed the c++ compiler MSYS2 Mingw-w64 after a couple hours of effort and made a simple hello world program to get started with c++
+Deleted and remade the repo due to some issues with commit history stuff, (test commit for new repo). installed the c++ compiler MSYS2 Mingw-w64 after a couple hours of effort and made a simple hello world program to get started with c++.